marcglasberg/kissforreact.org/static/landing-page-md/overview-react.md

 Kiss (**K**eep **I**t **S**imple **S**tate) is a modern JavaSript/TypeScript state management library for
-React, launched in October 2024.
+React, launched in May 2025.

 Its goal is to be extremely simple to use, yet as powerful as Redux&nbsp;Toolkit ([compare](/react/comparisons/comparing-redux))